 In their published research paper, the authors write that “the method described here could fundamentally change the assessment of this complex patient group because EEG is highly portable, inexpensive, can be done at the bedside, is available in most hospitals and can be used with patients who have metal implants ...
 EEG is [also] less affected by small motion artefacts [moving about], resulting in a drop-out rate of zero in our study ...
 The success of this technique also paves the way for development of brain/computer interfaces – or simple, reliable communication devices – in this patient group.
 Such devices will provide a form of external control and communication based on mappings of distinct mental states (for example, patients imagining right-hand movements to communicate ‘yes’, and toe movements to communicate ‘no’).
 The degrees of freedom provided by EEG could take this technique beyond binary responses to allow methods of communication that are far more functionally expressive, based on many forms of mental state classification.
 The development of techniques for the real-time classification of these forms of mental imagery will enable routine two-way communication with some of these patients, allowing them to share information about their inner worlds, experiences, and needs.”

-Your students may like to discuss the ethical issues that this research raises.
+Your students may like to discuss the ethical issues that this research raises using the Ethics thinking toolkit.
 Questions they can consider include:

 - Are these patients suffering (unlike deeply unconscious patients)?